-It’s incredibly diverse with beaches on the coast and rainforests in its mountains that will leave you speechless.
-The animals are colorful and exotic, the food is delicious and people are warm and welcoming.
-Their “pura vida” motto, or “pure life” is representative of the stress-free lifestyle Costa Ricans exemplify.
+It’s incredibly diverse, with beaches on the coast and rainforests in its mountains that will leave you speechless.
+The animals are colorful and exotic, the food is delicious, and the people are warm and welcoming.
+Their “pura vida” motto, or “pure life,” is representative of the stress-free lifestyle Costa Ricans exemplify.

 I’m so glad I wasn’t given a choice in locations of where to study abroad because I certainly would have missed out on all this awesome country had to offer.